XiaoBuHaHa/Knowledge_Distillation_Methods_for_3D_Object_Detection_in_Autonomous_Driver/README.md

 A chronological overview of the most influential LIDAR-Camera fusion methods for 3D object detection in Autonomous Driving.

 ![](Figures/L-C_fusion_Frame.png)
-We integrate the three most common fusion strategies into a single framework to facilitate a clear comparison of their differences for the reader.
+We consolidate the three most common LiDAR–Camera fusion strategies into a unified framework, allowing readers to compare their differences and interconnections.

 <a name="1.3"></a>